A. Healthcare textiles such as bed linens, gowns, and curtains can become contaminated with pathogens in multiple ways:

 A. As part of a diligent infection control program, experts recommend that a hospital should

 seek to reduce or eliminate exposure to pathogens to the greatest extent practical.
 One practical, inexpensive way to aid in this effort is to use SilvaClean® laundry additive.
 It provides residual post-laundry activity against S. aureus after 6 hours of contact and K. pneumoniae after 3 hours of contact when textiles such as bed linens and patient gowns are laundered through the SilvaClean program and properly stored.
 SilvaClean may be a helpful addition to an Infection Control program.
 SilvaClean is not a substitute for any existing component of a diligent Infection Control program.
 Practitioners should continue to implement fully all infection control measures.

-A. SilvaClean is an antimicrobial laundry additive that reduces post-laundry contamination.
+A. SilvaClean is an antimicrobial laundry additive with residual activity that reduces post-laundry contamination.
 SilvaClean product registration falls under the regulatory authority of the Environmental Protection Agency (EPA), specifically, the Antimicrobials Division (7510P) under the Oﬃce of Pesticide Programs (OPP).
 EPA regulates pesticides under the statutory authority of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), which defines an Antimicrobial pesticide as that which is intended to disinfect, sanitize, reduce, or mitigate growth of development of microorganisms; or protect inanimate objects from contamination caused by microorganisms.
 Read more at the EPA website here

 A. Yes, SilvaClean is approved by the EPA to be used for industrial use including use in all hospitals which include neonatal, pediatric, PICUs, etc.

 A. Yes.
 SilvaClean® is safe to use with infants.
 The exposure levels have been analyzed and approved by EPA to be safe for use with infants.